Halalaluyafail3/LuaPreprocessor/README.md

     t:set_type"string" -- that is a string
     t:set_content"y" -- "y"
-    t:go_to_start() -- now go back to looking at the $ t:handle_dollar() -- invoke this macro using all the tokens we have set up p:copy(t) -- we know this string will result in 1 token -- so we can copy over this token after $lua
+    t:go_to_start() -- now go back to looking at the $ t:handle_dollar() -- invoke this macro using all the tokens that have been set up p:copy(t) -- this string will result in 1 token
-) 1
+    -- so it can be copied over this token after $lua ) 1
 ```